 Located in the Lot department in south-western France, the D43 road is a thrilling experience.
 The road is asphalted.
 It’s 2.4km long and links Le Colombier and La Tuilerie.
 The most challenging part of the road runs along the Dordogne river.
 It runs as a single track road along the mountainside for some distance with nowhere to pass another vehicle.

-Col d'Aubisque is a high mountain pass at an elevation of 1.709 m (5,607 ft) above the sea level, located in the Pyrenees, in the department of the Pyrénées-Atlantiques, in the Aquitaine region of France.
+Col d'Aubisque is a high mountain pass at an elevation of 1.709 m (5,607 ft) above the sea level, located in the Pyrenees, in the department of the Pyrénées-Atlantiques, in the Aquitaine region.
 The pass is traversed by the spectacular D918 road.
 The road is bordered on one side by cliffs and on the other side by a drop of hundreds of meters (many hundreds of feet).
 It connects Laruns, in the valley of the Gave d'Ossau, via Eaux-Bonnes (west) to Argelès-Gazost, in the valley of the Gave de Pau, via the Col du Soulor (east).

 D943 road through the Gorges du Hourat is one of the great drives in south-western France.
 The surface of the road is asphalted and is very narrow.